SonarSource/sonar-java/README.md

 The "Plugin Test" is an integration test suite which verifies plugin features such as metric calculation, coverage etc. To launch it:

     mvn clean install -Pit-plugin

+Beware that some tests, specifically the `JspTest`, may fail due a missing or unauthorized Github token.

 #### Ruling Test